awsdocs/amazon-chime-user-guide/doc_source/phone.md

    + From the Amazon Chime desktop or web client, under **Meetings and Calls**, choose **Call history**\.
    + From the Amazon Chime mobile app, choose **Calls**\.

-1. Select the phone number or contact to open the actions menu\.
+1. Select the contact to open the actions menu\.

 1. Choose **Call**\.